nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomStack/README.md

 ### Implement void Push(int Element) Method

 This method adds an element to the end of the collection, just like the C# Stack Push() method does.
 This is a very easy task.

+### Implement int Pop() Method

+The Pop() method returns the last element from the collection and removes it.
+The implementation is easier than the implementation of the RemoveAt(int index) and Remove() methods of the CustomList.
+Try to implement it on your own.